Who we are

-Eleven of our members (Elected Representatives) are elected by the community to serve on the Community Council.
+Ten of our members (Elected Representatives) were elected by the community to serve on the Community Council.
 The most recent elections took place in October 2016.
-One of our members was co-opted in 2017 to fill a vacant place created by an elected member who left the area.

 One of our members (Nominated Representative) is appointed by a local interest group.
 We have five more vacant seats for such members.

 Twenty four of our members sit on our body by virtue of being an elected representative for all or part of our area. (ex-officio members)

 - David Igoe